 The twister first hit the El Charro’s restaurant near the Cocoa and Rockledge border at about 9:45 p.m., then retreated to the sky, said Kimberly Prosser of the Brevard Emergency Operations Center.
 The funnel was spotted near the State Road 520 bridge over the Indian River.
 It touched down again on Merritt Island before swirling into the Atlantic Ocean.— Erin Cox, Orlando Sentinel Staff Writer

-After Hurricane Wilma, I realized that I was experiencing the future of other people in my dreams.
+After these three dreams and the recollection of others that I had had over the years, I realized that I was experiencing the future of other people in my dreams.
 I felt all the emotions that they would feel, and I saw or went through the same things that they would soon experience at night while I slept.